ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 ### Self-Refferential Security

 Proof of Stake systems derive their security from their internal state, which adds additioanl complexity, technical debt, and attack surface, as unlike Proof of Work, which sources security externally, the chain has the additional responsibility of maintaining this source of security internally.
-As such, some see Proof of Stake systems akin to [perpetual motion machines](#TODO), a premise that breaks the laws of thermodynamics.
+As such, some see Proof of Stake systems as akin to perpetual motion machines, with an underlying premise that breaks the laws of thermodynamic.

 Proof of Work is unique in that it is able to objectively bridge the gap between the "real world" and the "digital world" using the common language of CPU cycles, which when translated into hashrate, can be verified trustlessly by software.
 Blockchains that use Proof of Work rely on unforgeable measurements from outside the system to reach consensus about the state of interneal system, converting energy into security in the most direct and efficient way possible, whilst offloading the responsibiltiy and potential security concerns for generating that measurement to the outside world.